Solicitor Costs: Acknowledgements

 Solicitor A writes a letter to solicitor B. Normally solicitor B would then communicate with their client, obtain instructions and respond to solicitor A, who would then do the same.
 For very important letters or letters with cheques it is also appropriate to ask the receiving solicitor or party to acknowledge receipt, so you know it got there.

-More annoyingly, they then write and at the end of their letter they ask you to confirm receipt.
+More annoyingly, they then write at the end of their letter for you to confirm receipt.
 You are left with the choice of doing so, at your client's expense, or ignoring the request, which can lead to a complaint to the Legal Complaints Service by the other side for ignoring them.
 They can therefore tar you with the same brush.